Higher Education Housing and Opportunities Act

 As an institution of higher education in the state of Illinois, Methodist College complies with the Higher Education Housing and Opportunities Act.
 As such, we offer assistance and resources to any enrolled homeless student* or student in care**.

-Students who need housing and other resources can contact our IBHE House Liaison, Tricia Fox, Director of Operations, at tfox@methodistcol.edu.
+Students who need housing and other resources (such as emergency housing, housing between breaks, or food insecurity resources) can contact our IBHE House Liaison, Tricia Fox, Director of Operations, at tfox@methodistcol.edu.

 Our goal is to provide wraparound assistance to students experiencing homelessness and students in care; therefore, the following services are provided by the College: